 4 Learn more about Yourself

 Traveling is not only about the experiences and memories you take home, but also about personal development.
-While traveling alone You will have some downtime where you are having time by yourself where you can reflect about your goals in life, photography or any other aspect.
+While hiking alone You will have some downtime where you are having time by yourself where you can reflect about your goals in life, photography or any other aspect.
 This is personal time, that can be hard to find at home because there are constantly any distractions.
 But when you are alone and on a journey, you will be able to find that important time to get your thoughts together and focus on what you really want to achieve in life and how you want to get there.

 In addition to that, you will learn about all your strength and weakness because you are challenged in a way that you have never experienced before.
 The challenges of an adventure that I already presented before will tell a lot more about what you are capable of and in which areas you can improve in.